I Can Die Now (song)

 "I Can Die Now" is a song recorded by Australian singer-songwriter, Ruel.
 It was released on 17 July 2025 through Recess Records and Giant Music, as the lead single from his second studio album, Kicking My Feet.

+At the APRA Music Awards of 2026, the song was nominated for Most Performed Pop Work.

 Background and release

 "I Can Die Now" was written by Ruel, Julian Bunetta, Mark Schick, Joshua Coleman, Jacob Kasher Hindlin, and Ed Drewett.
 The track was co-produced by Bunetta, Schick and Coleman (under his stage name Ammo).
-Ruel performed the song live during his Red Bull Symphonic concert in Sydney, on May 2025, two months before the song official release.
+Ruel performed the song live during his Red Bull Symphonic concert in Sydney, in May 2025, two months before the song official release.
 During an interview with Rolling Stone Australia, Ruel shared his thoughts on the single for the first time: